1. Get started

 • Click in the top right corner:

-• Click My profile to make sure that you are logged in and that you are assigned Creator or Owner role
+• Click My Profile to ensure you are logged in and have been assigned the Creator or Owner role

-• Check your expiration date because your account might have expired and you need to extend subscription
+• Verify your expiration date, as your account might have expired and you need to extend subscription

 lock,locked,abuse,terminate

-• If the issue persists, contact us and we will get back to you as soon as possible
+4. If the issue persists, contact our support team and we will respond to you as soon as possible

 prevent,loss,undo,restore,undelete,history